 Dr Malik is a clinical lecturer at the Australian National University, teaching and mentoring medical students in clinical skills and research.
 He supervises the medical oncology trainee teaching program at Canberra Hospital and has previously co-supervised and mentored a number of junior doctors who have successfully completed their speciality training.

 In addition to his role at Icon, Dr Malik is a staff specialist in medical oncology at Canberra Hospital, visiting medical oncologist at Calvary Hospital, National Capital Private Hospital and South East Regional Hospital.
-His clinical experience covers a broad range of solid tumour malignancies with special clinical interest in early phase clinical trials, breast, prostate, genitourinary, testis, bladder and renal cancers.
+His clinical experience covers a broad range of solid tumour malignancies with special clinical interest in early phase clinical trials, breast cancer, prostate cancer, genitourinary, testicular cancer, bladder cancer and renal cancer.